Rezashatery/DataAnalysistutorial/tutorial.md

 Consumers can be described by **categorical variables**, like gender, and **continuous variables**, like their age or income.

 **Histograms** are a useful tool for examining continuous variables.
 When we group a variable into ranges, the ranges should be the same width — this turns our bar chart into a histogram.Narrower bins show a more detailed picture of the data, but small numbers in each bin cause more random variation in bin height.
+A histogram is best for a single continuous variable like the rental rate.

 PS: If you were selling a new product to existing Starbucks customers, A reasonable aim would be to target the median age, or 50th percentile — the age that is greater than 50% of customers.